-For your upcoming visit to Costa Rica, you need to have a lot of fun facts to present to your kids.
-The following facts about Costa Rica will make your children more excited and interested in your trip, and who knows, they might even have the answer to a random question of Trivia in the future.
+If you’re planning a trip to Costa Rica with children, you need to have a lot of fun facts to present to your kids.
+The following facts about Costa Rica will make your children more excited and interested in your trip, and who knows, they might even have the answer to a random question of trivia in the future.

 Costa Rica Information for kids: